josemotta/IoT.Starter.Pi.Thing/README.md

 	    - "443"
 	    network_mode: bridge

-Using the docker-compose command shown below, the project is built at a speedy x64 machine.
+Use commands below to build the `Thing` at a speedy x64 machine.
 Then, all three images are pushed to the cloud.

 	cd home
 	docker-compose -f docker-compose.ci.build.yml build